aidx-lab/aidx-lab.github.io/docs/_pages/blogs/newton.md

 ### Conclusion

-For us, this opens the door to using Newton not only in research but also in teaching contexts, such as hands-on projects in the [Advanced Deep Leaning for Robotics Lecture](https://campus.tum.de/tumonline/ee/ui/ca2/app/desktop/#/slc.tm.cp/student/courses/950842341) at TUM, where ease of use and speed are key.
+For us, this opens the door to using Newton not only in research but also in teaching contexts, such as for the student projects in the ["Advanced Deep Leaning for Robotics" course](https://campus.tum.de/tumonline/ee/ui/ca2/app/desktop/#/slc.tm.cp/student/courses/950842341) at Technical University of Munich (TUM), where ease of use and speed are key.

 <small>This work was carried out by [Dominik Winkelbauer](https://scholar.google.com/citations?user=kduGd8wAAAAJ){:target="_blank"} and [Johannes Pitz](https://www.linkedin.com/in/johannes-pitz/){:target="_blank"} from the AIDX Lab, TUM.</small>